 Digital signage companies are expanding into Florida, offering smart kiosks with maps, wayfinding, transit schedules, events schedules, and other information such as parking availability.
 As such, these devices would be programmed to display digital feeds from parking garages and lots.
 Smart kiosks can be financially subsidized with advertising, which is often structured to share costs with the City.
-Delray Beach's wayfinding and any needed zoning code and ordinance changes.
+Delray Beach's wayfinding planning effort should include guidelines for digital wayfinding.